len-mar/len-mar/README.md

 ## Hi!
-I'm Marlene, a fresh Java Dev who's all about the learning curve.
+I'm Marlene, a fresh Java dev who's all about the learning curve.
 May it never flatten.
 ### Skills in: Java | SpringBoot | JavaScript | Git | QA | Agile | more on the way.
 ----------------